lamini-ai/llm-operator/README.md

 Here is the Food Delivery Operator's thought process and plan:
 ```
-Query: I want 10l of milk.
+Query: Add 2 gallons of milk to my cart.

 selected operation: order
-inferred arguments: {'item_name': 'milk', 'quantity': '10', 'unit': 'liters'}
+inferred arguments: {'item_name': 'milk', 'quantity': '2', 'unit': 'gallons'}

-It is indicated that the user wants to place an order.
+It is indicated that the user wants to invoke cart/order operation.
-Calling orders API with: item_name=milk, quantity=10, unit=liters
+Calling orders API with: item_name=milk, quantity=2, unit=gallons
 ```

 ### Chat x Operator